Table of Contents

 The stem contained alanine arginine, aspartic acid, cysteine, glutamic acid, glycine, histidine, leucine, isoleucine, lysine, phenylalanine, proline, serine, threonine, tryptophan, tyrosine and valine.
 A polysaccharide containing galacturonic acid, rhamnose, arabinose and galactose has been isolated from leaves.

-Poisonous plant: Toxic cardiac glycosides, oleandrin, oleandroside, nerioside, digitoxigenin, thevetin, and thevetoxin are present in all parts of plant.
+Poisonous plant: Toxic cardiac glycosides, oleandrin, oleandroside, nerioside, digitoxigenin, thevetin, and thevetoxin are present in all parts of the plant.

 Symptoms of Oleander Poisoning

-Ingestion of any part of plant causes nausea, vomiting, cramping, bloody diarrhea, irritation to the mucosal membranes, resulting in burning around the mouth and increased salivation, confusion, dizziness, drowsiness, weakness, visual disturbances, cardiac abnormalities, ventricular dysrhythmias, tachyarrhythmias, bradycardia, and heart block.
+Ingestion of any part of the plant causes nausea, vomiting, cramping, bloody diarrhea, irritation to the mucosal membranes, resulting in burning around the mouth and increased salivation, confusion, dizziness, drowsiness, weakness, visual disturbances, cardiac abnormalities, ventricular dysrhythmias, tachyarrhythmias, bradycardia, and heart block.